A Novel Bispectrum Estimator of the Kinematic Sunyaev-Zel'dovich Effect using Projected Fields: Theoretical formalism

-We do an analogous calculation to derive the expression of this non-Gaussian contribution to the variance (Eq.\eqref{lenscorr-var}) in Appendix \ref{lens}.
-However, we expect it to be relatively negligible in the case of our projected-fields kSZ bispectrum, since (i) The overall amplitude due to the multiplicity of possible permutations of $a^{\Theta}$s is lowered by a factor of 9: the average multiplicity is just 4 in our case (compared to 36 in the context of primordial non-Gaussianity with primary CMB $\langle TTT \rangle$ bispectra \cite{Coulton+nGCovar2020}), and (ii) more importantly, due to the lack of a CMB filter in this estimator, we found the lensing contribution to the $\BTTg$ \textit{signal} itself to be negligible, as we discuss in Section \ref{fore}.
-So, we intuitively expect its variance to be relatively unaffected by this non-Gaussian lensing term (while also noting the similarity between the expressions in Eqs\,\eqref{lenscorr-var} and \eqref{lenscorr}).
-Given that it is also computationally expensive, we drop this term from our forecasts here.
+We do a calculation analogous to \cite{Coulton+nGCovar2020} to derive this non-Gaussian contribution to the variance of $\BTTg$ in Appendix \ref{lens} (see Eq.\eqref{lenscorr-var}).
+However, we expect this contribution to be relatively small for our analysis with the $\BTTg$ bispectum, because (i) Its overall amplitude due to the multiplicity of possible permutations of $a^{\Theta}$s is lowered by a factor of 9: the average multiplicity is just 4 in our case (as compared to 36 in the context of primordial non-Gaussianity with the primary CMB $\langle TTT \rangle$ bispectrum in \cite{Coulton+nGCovar2020}), and (ii) for squeezed triangles in the `default' regime assumed in this work (see Sec.\,\ref{analysis}), we find that the lensing contribution to the $\BTTg$ \textit{signal} itself is relatively small (see Fig.\,\ref{fig:sliceSO4}); so, we intuitively expect its variance to receive a similarly small non-Gaussian contribution due to lensing (while also noting the similarity between the expressions in Eqs\,\eqref{lenscorr-var} and \eqref{lenscorr}).
+Although we have provided its theoretical expression in Appendix \ref{lens} for completeness (Eq.\eqref{lenscorr-var}), we drop this term from our forecasts since it is expected to be small in the regime considered and computationally expensive to evaluate.
+Future work with the $\BTTg$ estimator could potentially include a more accurate estimate of its covariance matrix, including the non-Gaussian contribution due to lensing, by applying our binned bispectrum approach to simulated maps (see e.g. \cite{CoultonSpergel2019}) to quantitatively validate the impact of lensing described in this section.